-Magnetic States including: Policy 96: Pursue opportunities to obtain funding and approval for major capital projects including:
+POLICY 96: Pursue opportunities to obtain funding and approval for major capital projects including:

-- A new Route 9/9A interchange. - Evaluate road improvements to affect better traffic flow from Route 6 to 202/35 such as improving the Route 6/BMP interchange and the Route 6/Lexington Avenue intersection. - Establish a Route 6 bypass from Regina Avenue to Lexington Avenue just north of Mohegan Manor to alleviate congestion on Route 6 in the vicinity of the Route 6/ Lexington Avenue intersection. - Completion of the Bear Mountain Parkway to the Taconic State Parkway. - Analyze and improve the Heady Street intersection with Oregon Road. - Plan for future roadway rights-of-way making sure to provide connectivity wherever possible. - Provide a center turning lane on Route 202/35 from Yorktown to Peekskill.
+- A new Route 9/9A interchange. - Evaluate road improvements to affect better traffic flow from Route 6 to 202/35 such as improving the Route 6/BMP interchange and the Route 6/Lexington Avenue intersection. - Establish a Route 6 bypass from Regina Avenue to Lexington Avenue just north of Mohegan Manor to alleviate congestion on Route 6 in the vicinity of the Route 6/ Lexington Avenue intersection. - Completion of the Bear Mountain Parkway to the Taconic State Parkway. - Analyze and improve the Heady Street intersection and various other intersections along Oregon Road. - Plan for future roadway rights-of-way making sure to provide connectivity wherever possible.